As it stands right now, China’s economy is not sustainable.

 A consumption-led economy — like that of the United States (where consumption accounts for about 70% of GDP) and other advanced economies — needs consumer demand to be strong and durable for overall economic growth to be strong and durable.
 This depends on a variety of factors that will only become more important to the Chinese economy over time.

-The major factors include strong employment/low unemployment, strong/growing real household incomes, a thriving and competitive “product market” where a variety of goods and services are sold to meet consumer needs (this is also where innovation comes in, which in turn needs a skilled workforce), and both an effective social safety net as well as safe assets to invest in to avoid excessive precautionary savings (freeing up resources for consumption).
+The major factors include strong employment/low unemployment, strong/growing real household incomes, a thriving and competitive “product market” where a variety of goods and services are sold to meet consumer needs (this is also where innovation comes in, which in turn needs a skilled workforce), an effective social safety net, and safe assets to invest in to avoid excessive precautionary savings (freeing up resources for consumption).

 Well developed financial markets and strong institutions that support the right regulatory and policy framework are crucial for such a model to develop and work for a broad majority.
 Access to capital is necessary for small firms to set up shop and for businesses to grow, hire workers and innovate.
-Strong corporate accounting standards and transparent auditing procedures are crucial to encourage capital to flow to where it is most productive, and not to where someone “cooked the books” or to where an investor knows he or she can’t make a loss because the government won’t let it happen.
+A range of marketable securities and instruments helps capital to flow between a wider variety of savers and borrows.
+Strong corporate accounting standards and transparent auditing procedures are crucial to support the stability of the financial system and strengthen investor confidence.
+These standards are also important in keeping investors from flocking to where someone “cooked the books” or to where they know they can’t make a loss because the government won’t let it happen through implicit guarantees that are not on the balance sheets.

 This last point is especially important, and it brings us back to the ultimate reason why China’s economy, the way it is right now, is not sustainable.